Zunairaah/Stock-Price-Prediction-Dashboard/README.md

 ## 🙌 Acknowledgements

-Thanks to \[Codveda/Internship Program Name] for providing this opportunity and guidance throughout the project.
+Thanks to \[Codveda/Internship Program Data Analysis] for providing this opportunity and guidance throughout the project.
 `#Tableau` `#PowerBI` `#Dashboard` `#DataAnalytics` `#StockPrediction` `#Visualization` `#InternshipProject` `#BusinessIntelligence`